caige-kelly/interpreter/README.md

 databases := ["prod", "staging", "dev"] s3_url := "s3://backups"

-@doc """
+process:doc::section "Backup Procedure """
-  section: Backup Retries
-  Retry the back up process 3 times if there is failure.
+  Retry the backups 3 times if there is failure.
   Sleep for 30 seconds inbetween incase there is a network issue or something odd happening
-"""
-!task::retry {max_retries: 3, sleep: 30s} backup_db

-@doc """
-  section: Collect Backups
   Some older AMIs we still use for legacy have gzip.
   Newer AMIs, most systems, should have brotli now.
 """
+!task::retry {max_retries: 3, sleep: 30s}
 backup_db := db ->
   process::run ["pg_dump", db]
     // Try gzip, if that fails try brotli